alextaschuk/selectify/README.md

-# Selectify- A random album selector for Spotify
+# Selectify- A Random Album Selector for Spotify

 **Log in with Spotify and have a random album be chosen from your saved albums list to listen to**